 Book Synopsis

-A new poetic form from Fiston Mwanza Mujila, lauded author of novels Tram 83 and The Villain's Dance and poetry collection The River in the Belly.
+A new poetic form from National Book Award finalist Fiston Mwanza Mujila, lauded author of novels Tram 83 and The Villain's Dance and poetry collection The River in the Belly.

-The Slaughterhouse of Dreams is rooted in a traditional Congolese form of praise poem that ties together proverbs, myths, fables, and riddles into a recitation, accompanied by music.
-In Mwanza Mujila's skilled hands, this oral tradition becomes a new multimedia form, kasala, set to the page while retaining the remarkable drama, emotion, and celebration of its performed root.
-In The Slaughterhouse of Dreams, multiple lyrical traditions create a hybrid world of different global spaces and layers of time.
-Within this world, everything is possible, real and surreal at the same time.
-With the rhythmic, frenetic energy found in his poetry, prose, and performances, Fiston Mwanza Mujila reanimates and simultaneously deconstructs ideas of the (post)colonial environment.
+The Slaughterhouse of Dreams is rooted in a traditional Congolese form of praise poem, the kasala, that ties together proverbs, origin stories, fables, and riddles into a recitation accompanied by music.
+In Mwanza Mujila's skilled hands, this oral tradition becomes a new multimedia form, set to the page while retaining the remarkable drama, emotion, and celebration of its performed root.
+In The Slaughterhouse of Dreams, multiple lyrical traditions create a hybrid world of global spaces and layers of time.
+With the rhythmic, frenetic energy that unites his poetry, prose, and performances, Fiston Mwanza Mujila reanimates and simultaneously deconstructs ideas of the (post)colonial environment.

 Review Quotes

 "In a state of turmoil, water--mayi!--gushes from its source.
-It springs up in beautifully unpredictable spurts.
-Over which only the earth has final say.
+It springs up in beautifully unpredictable spurts, over which only the earth has final say.
 So it is with the poetry of Fiston Mwanza Mujila.
-So it is with the minerals scratched from the ground.
+So it is with the minerals scratched from the dirt.
 Whether in Kolwezi, Kipushi or Tenke-Fungurume, in this land saturated with cobalt, uranium and other things no less terrible, and which we end up jettisoning abroad at the border post of Kasumbalesa, in the region where the author of these sublime verses was born." --In Koli Jean Bofane, author of Congo Inc.

 About the Author

-J. Bret Maney is a literary critic and translator from French and Spanish.
-He is a recipient of several awards, including the 2020 Gulf Coast Translation Prize for his translations of Fiston Mwanza Mujila's poetry and an International Latino Book Award and PEN/Heim Translation Fund Grant for his translation of Guillermo Cotto-Thorner's novel, Manhattan Tropics (Arte Público, 2019), which he also co-edited.
-He is Assistant Professor of English at Lehman College, City University of New York.
+J. Bret Maney is a literary critic and translator from the French and Spanish.
+He is a recipient of several awards, including the 2020 Gulf Coast Translation Prize for his translations of Fiston Mwanza Mujila's poetry and an International Latino Book Award and PEN/Heim Translation Fund Grant for his translation of Guillermo Cotto-Thorner's novel, Manhattan Tropics (Arte Público, 2019), which he also coedited.
+He is Associate Professor of English and Digital Humanities at Lehman College and The Graduate Center, CUNY.

 Suggested Age: 22 Years and Up